We are a big fan of OpenVPN when it comes to security. Many organizations have already switched to OpenVPN from PPTP etc.

 eth0 with your interfacename

-iptables -t nat -A POSTROUTING -o eth0 -j MASQUERADE iptables -A INPUT -i tun+ -j ACCEPT iptables -A FORWARD -i tun+ -j ACCEPT iptables -A FORWARD -i tun+ -o eth0 -m state --state RELATED,ESTABLISHED -j ACCEPT iptables -A FORWARD -i eth0 -o tun+ -m state --state RELATED,ESTABLISHED -j ACCEPT
+iptables -t nat -A POSTROUTING -o eth0 -j MASQUERADE iptables -A INPUT -i tun+ -j ACCEPT iptables -A FORWARD -i tun+ -j ACCEPT iptables -A FORWARD -o tun0 -j ACCEPT iptables -A FORWARD -i tun+ -o eth0 -m state --state RELATED,ESTABLISHED -j ACCEPT iptables -A FORWARD -i eth0 -o tun+ -m state --state RELATED,ESTABLISHED -j ACCEPT

 Add +x permission to the file

 Now disable and enable CSF to apply the rules.

 Now re-connect your OpenVPN client and you will be able to access the internet.